rolemgalvez/javascript_info/README.md

 # JAVASCRIPT.INFO
-This is a compilation of notes in studying JavaScript in the website [JAVASCRIPT.INFO](https://javascript.info/).
+This is a compilation of notes in studying JavaScript at [JAVASCRIPT.INFO](https://javascript.info/).